The EYFS Leader is Miss Sheard

 'Will my child be tested at the end of the foundation stage?'

 There will be an assessment made at the end of the Early Years Foundation Stage based on the early learning goals.
 Teachers will use the evidence they have gathered throughout the year from observations and teacher assessments and they will use this to summarise your child's achievements at the end of the Early Years Foundation Stage.
 It will be used to summarise their achievements of the Early Learning Goals within the Foundation Stage and covers all seven areas of learning.
 Teachers record achievement based on their observations of your child's activities throughout the Reception Year.
-They do not need to carry out any set assessment activities.

 'What about when my child starts the reception class?'

-When your child first starts reception class, their teacher carries out a baseline assessment, to find out about your child's learning needs.
+Their teacher also carries out a baseline assessment, to find out about your child's learning needs.
 It's not a formal test.
 It's often done simply by doing some regular classroom activity with your child, such as looking at a book with them, so they won't even be aware they're being assessed.
 It's not something you or your child should worry about.

 'What can I do to help my child?'